ogusarenko/mke-docs/content/dev/getting-started/create-cluster.md

 Always deploy an odd number of managers.

 MKE 4k embeds an etcd cluster across manager (controller) nodes, and with two managers any single failure will break quorum.
-Refer to the the etcd FAQ, [Why an odd number of cluster members?](https://etcd.io/docs/v3.5/faq/#why-an-odd-number-of-cluster-member), for more information.
+Refer to the etcd FAQ, [Why an odd number of cluster members?](https://etcd.io/docs/v3.5/faq/#why-an-odd-number-of-cluster-member), for more information.